MSEdgeExplainers

 Parameters:

 The API always returns undefined.
-No haptic is played if the last input device is not haptics-capable.
+No haptic is played if the last input device is not haptics-capable, and the user agent does not reroute to another connected haptics-capable device.
 If sticky user activation has expired, the call is silently ignored.

 Declarative API (CSS)